-In 1800, Henry Ingle advertised that he would be moving from his place in Alexandria, Virginia, and was interested in renting it out.5 Over the next six years, Ingle advertised in the newspaper three times after receiving shipments from England.
-These shipments included ironmongery, cutlery, tools, housewares, and other goods.6 In 1805 and 1806 he advertised for an apprentice to learn the cabinetmaker trade, so he evidently still practiced that trade while selling other merchandise.7 Twice, in 1808 and 1811, Ingle advertised that he was getting out of the hardware business and wished to sell his entire stock.8 Henry Ingle was also mentioned in the Benjamin Latrobe papers as having done work at the U.S. Capitol.
-He was paid for cabinetwork in a number of years.9
+By 1800, Henry Ingle was residing in the vicinity of Washington, D.C.
+In June of that year, he advertised that he would be moving from his place in Alexandria, Virginia, and was interested in renting it out.6 Over the next six years, Ingle advertised in a local newspaper three times after receiving shipments from England.
+These shipments included ironmongery, cutlery, tools, housewares, and other goods.7 In 1805 and 1806, he advertised for an apprentice to learn the cabinetmaker trade, suggesting that he continued to practice that trade while selling merchandise.8 Twice, in 1808 and 1811, Ingle advertised that he was getting out of the hardware business and wished to sell his entire stock.9

-It also appears that Ingle served on the board of the New Protestant Episcopal Church in Washington.
+Ingle appears to have served on the board of the New Protestant Episcopal Church in Washington.
 He wrote a letter to Jefferson offering a pew to the Presidency.
-Jefferson accepted for the Presidency but declined personally as the distance to travel was too great.10 Ingle was also in charge of auctioning off some pews and for the elections of Vestrymen and Wardens for the Washington Parish in 1809.11
+Jefferson accepted for the Presidency but declined personally as the distance to travel was too great.11 Ingle was also in charge of auctioning off pews and was responsible for the election of vestrymen and wardens for the Washington Parish in 1809.12

 Primary Source References